 I also looked at my family history and put a lot of pieces together.
 As I continued learning about the problem, more and more denial crumbled.
 This is a time when you have to really be gentle with yourself.
 Do not beat yourself up about the denial or not seeing something that appears to have been right in front of your face for years.
 The denial protected our minds so we could survive the abuse.

 Dealing with Feelings and Healing EmotionallyThis is the hard part that can feel endless and overwhelming at times.
 It is processing trauma, anger and feelings.
-This is where you accept the reality as you are able to and grieve the losses.
+This is where you come to accept the reality as you are able to and grieve the losses.
 It is the hard part, but there is such a release.
 Just as someone grieving the death of a loved one bounces around in the five stages of grief articulated in the book, On Death and Dying, we may also bounce around between denial, anger, bargaining, depression, acceptance.

 That is normal, but some professionals like Dr. Karyl McBride instruct us that acceptance must come first in our recovery process.
 We need to accept the reality of the situation and the fact that our narcissistic mothers who are high on the spectrum are never going to change.
 I spent years nursing that toxic hope.

 The process I experienced is dealing first with the narcissist - anger, grief, acceptance, anger, anger, anger, grief, sadness, and rage, deeper acceptance, then becoming better able to look at my own life and behavior.
 For me, as my denial shattered, the anger really kicked in.
 The anger so consuming for a season of time that it felt as if it would never end, but it finally did subside.